 The greatest tools in the digital marketing arsenal are content marketing, email marketing, and social media marketing.

 Social media marketing is great for initially reaching the prospect where they socially hang out.
 For example, we know most teenagers are using Instagram and not Facebook.
-If you were selling clothes to teenagers, you would reach more prospective buyers on Instagram.
+So if you were selling clothes to teenagers, you would reach more prospective buyers on Instagram.

-Social media marketing is really a cold calling step in most cases.
-Since we don’t know who the person on the other side of our messaging, we have to be very strategic in trying to define who they are and what content would be most engaging.
-The content created at this step is incredibly important to get right as it is designed to capture the prospect and put them into the sales funnel.
+Social media marketing is really a cold-calling step in most cases.
+Since we don’t know who the person on the other side of our message is, we have to be very strategic in defining who they are and what content would be most engaging.
+The content created at this step is crucial to get right as it is designed to capture the prospect and put them into the sales funnel.
 This is usually achieved with a micro-commitment where the prospect is willing to give you their contact information in exchange for content they want to read.
 This type of content is referred to as “Gated Content” because the prospect must pass through the “Gate” to get it.
 Not all content is gated.
-You want to save your best content for this because prospects have to have something of value to them in order to give you their email address.
+You want to save your best content because prospects have to have something of value to them to give you their email address.
 Once you have an email address, you get to add them to an email marketing campaign!

 Email marketing is a great way to keep in constant contact with your now warm prospects and current clients.
 Once a prospect has engaged with your brand by giving you their email address, they have exhibited a desire to begin a relationship.
-The trick at this point is to not spam them with useless information or content they are not interested in consuming.
+The trick is not to spam them with useless information or content they are not interested in consuming.
 This can be tricky if you have many products and services that you offer.
-Fortunately, there are ways to separate lists by tags so you can be sure to only send relevant content.
-When appropriate, you can cross breed the tags but you have to be careful and be sure to follow a pre-designed email marketing plan for your business.
+Fortunately, there are ways to separate lists by tags so you can be sure only to send relevant content.
+When appropriate, you can cross-breed the tags, but you have to be careful and follow a pre-designed email marketing plan for your business.

-In general, content that has value for the reader is important whether it be in the blog, social media marketing or email marketing stage phase.
+In general, content with value for the reader is important, whether in the blog, social media marketing, or email marketing stage phase.
 Google sees how many people read your content and therefore associate high traffic with the need for higher visibility.
-Again, if you are providing value for their users, Google will reward you.
+So again, if you are providing value for their users, Google will reward you.
 It is a positive reinforcing loop.
-Write great content and you will get more visibility which in turn lets more people find your content easier.
-Pretty cool don’t you think?
+Write great content, and you will get more visibility which in turn lets more people find your content easier.
+Pretty cool.